Asia - Pacific

 Threat to global nuclear security escalating due to Middle East conflict, argues Russian foreign minister

-The US-Israel "aggression" against Iran could spur a movement in the country and its neighbours in favor of developing nuclear weapons, Russian Foreign Minister Sergey Lavrov on Tuesday, state news agency TASS reported.
+The US-Israel "aggression" against Iran could spur a movement in the country and its neighbors in favor of developing nuclear weapons, Russian Foreign Minister Sergey Lavrov said on Tuesday.

 "This action, this war that has now been started against Iran, could, firstly, spur a movement in favor of developing nuclear weapons, and not only in Iran," but in neighboring Arab countries as well.